pichim/PES_Board/docs/markdown/line_follower.md

 **NOTE:**
 - Follow the instructions [Motor M2 Closed-Loop Velocity Control](../markdown/dc_motor.md#motor-m2-closed-loop-velocity-control)
-- The control algorithm in the ``LineFollower`` driver works best if the motion planner for the dc motors is disabled (should be default).
+- The control algorithm in the ``LineFollower`` driver works best if the motion planner for the DC motors is disabled (should be default).

 ### Create Line Follower Object